charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Evidence your implementation works

 - **Successful Training Loop:** Over 100 epochs, the KL-divergence–based loss with L1 penalty steadily decreased from about 2.144 down to 0.402 on our dataset, indicating the custom attention can mimic the reference model's distributions.
 - **Text Generation:** We tested with a few prompts, observing that our custom model produced text in a style similar to GPT-2.
-The text is not as coherent as the reference model, but it is better than the linear combination of masks that we used previously.
+The text is not as coherent as the reference model though.
 - **Convergence of Attention Masks Coefficients:** Below are graphs of the values of the coefficients of the attention masks for the linear combination of them for specific attention blocks.

 ![Attention Block 0](./figures/week7_report_attention_block0.png)
 ![Attention Block 4](./figures/week7_report_attention_block4.png)
 ![Attention Block 8](./figures/week7_report_attention_block8.png)
 ![Attention Block 11](./figures/week7_report_attention_block11.png)

 _Figure: Evolution of attention mask coefficients during training.
 Each line represents a coefficient for a different attention pattern.
 The convergence of these values suggests the model is learning stable attention patterns._

 ### Basic performance metrics